Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 Chromium

 Chromium is a metallic element that can be found naturally in nature.
 Chromium 3 is often found in fruits, vegetables, and many other foods.
-Chromium 6 is often produced by industrial processes and has been linked to cancer.
+Chromium 6 is usually produced by industrial processes and has been linked to cancer.

-Many of the residents of Hinkley were coming down with serious illnesses including cancer that they believed were caused by PG&E’s actions.
+Many of the residents of Hinkley were coming down with serious illnesses, including cancer, that they believed were caused by PG&E’s actions.
 The lawsuit was settled for $333 million.

-The EPA has classified chromium 6 as a known carcinogen and unfortunately, it has infiltrated most of the tap water across the United States.
+The EPA has classified chromium 6 as a known carcinogen, and unfortunately, it has infiltrated most of the tap water across the United States.

 Fluoride is a chemical compound that is purposely added to the water supply because it is believed to strengthen enamel and prevent cavities.

-Because I have an autoimmune disease that affects the thyroid and there have been several studies done that show a link between fluoride and thyroid problems, I decided to look for a filtration system that removes fluoride.
+Because I have an autoimmune disease that affects the thyroid, and there have been several studies done that show a link between fluoride and thyroid problems, I decided to look for a filtration system that removes fluoride.

 Heavy Metals